Returned from Duty

 Wife is Margaret Little and they married in 1911 at St John the Evangelist

-Have two children Harry Standish Fowler born on 10 July 1912 and Raymond Critchley Fowler 23 April 1915
+They have two children, Harry Standish Fowler born on 10 July 1912 and Raymond Critchley Fowler 23 April 1915

 Living at 3 Shaw Brow in 1919